pulumi/pulumi-hugo/themes/default/content/blog/oidc-with-azure/index.md

 For other providers, you need to provide your Pulumi program with two more settings. `ARM_OIDC_REQUEST_TOKEN` is your provider’s token to exchange for an Azure token. `ARM_OIDC_REQUEST_URL` is the URL to contact to initiate the token exchange.

-### A complete example
+## A complete example

 Let’s take a look at how the CI end-to-end tests of the Pulumi Azure Native provider are set up.

+### Configuration

 First, we have an Active Directory App creatively named oidc-test.
 We simply copy its client and tenant ids and set them in the CI workflow, along with our subscription:

 ```
 env: